Can I Change My Realtor After Signing a Contract?

 However, not everyone chooses the right Realtor for their needs.
 Once you start the home sale or purchase process, you might realize you made a mistake working with your agent.

 If you are asking, “Can I change my Realtor after signing a contract,” know that you have options.
+The answer is yes, you can change your Realtor after signing a contract, but the process depends on the terms outlined in your buyer-broker agreement.
 Here are some steps you can take when firing a Realtor and finding a better one.

 Can I change my Realtor after signing a contract?